RN-SDEs: Limited-Angle CT Reconstruction with Residual Null-Space Diffusion Stochastic Differential Equations: Introduction

-\textbf{Diffusion Models and Their Limitations:} Diffusion models have recently outperformed GANs and emerged as the new state-of-the-art (SOTA) generative models~\cite{dhariwal2021diffusion}.
-To start with, most current studies on diffusion models are primarily focused on three main formulations~\cite{croitoru2023diffusion, yang2023diffusion}: denoising diffusion probabilistic models (DDPMs)~\cite{ho2020denoising, nichol2021improved, sohl2015deep}, score-based generative model (SGMs)~\cite{song2019generative, song2020improved}, and stochastic differential equations (SDEs)~\cite{song2021maximum, song2020score}.
-Among them, DDPMs and SGMs can be generalized to a scenario with infinite time steps or noise levels and can be described using SDEs.
-Importantly, all the formulations mentioned above are trained to model the Markov transition from a simple distribution, e.g., gaussian distribution, to a complex data distribution.
+\textbf{Diffusion Models and their Limitations:} Diffusion models have recently outperformed GANs and emerged as the new state-of-the-art (SOTA) generative models~\cite{dhariwal2021diffusion}.
+To start with, most current studies on diffusion models are primarily focused on three main formulations~\cite{croitoru2023diffusion, yang2023diffusion}: denoising diffusion probabilistic models (DDPMs)~\cite{ho2020denoising, nichol2021improved, sohl2015deep}, score-based generative models (SGMs)~\cite{song2019generative, song2020improved}, and stochastic differential equations (SDEs) ~\cite{song2021maximum, song2020score} based models.
+Among them, DDPMs and SGMs can be described using SDEs with infinite time steps or noise levels.
+Importantly, all formulations mentioned above are trained to model the Markov transition from a simple distribution, e.g., Gaussian distribution, to a complex data distribution.
 This process is facilitated by a learned score function~\cite{liu2016kernelized, chwialkowski2016kernel} that assesses the likelihood of intermediate transition probability distributions, enabling the generation of samples through a series of controlled stochastic processes.
 Unlike the MMSE-based method, the solutions of diffusion can be considered as sampling from the posterior distribution $p(\mathbf{x}|\mathbf{y})$, thus resulting in better perceptual quality.
 Recognizing the potential, several studies have started to exploit the capability of diffusion models to address different IR tasks~\cite{wang2023zero, choi2021ilvr, chung2023diffusion, chung2022improving} as well as the LACT problem~\cite{song2021solving, liu2023dolce}.
-To do this, most of those methods keep the training of a diffusion model intact and only modify the inference procedure to generate samples that satisfy realness and consistency.
+To do this, most of these methods keep the training of a diffusion model intact and only modify the inference procedure to generate samples that satisfy realness and fidelity to the data.
 In other words, the pre-trained diffusion model will be capable of addressing any linear inverse problem within the same image space.